-IN THE EVENT THAT TENANT SHALL AT ANY TIME DURING THE TERM FAIL TO CONTINUOUSLY OPERATE ITS BUSINESS WITHIN THE PREMISES AS REQUIRED BY SECTION 8(b) ABOVE (SOMETIMES REFERRED TO HEREIN AS THE “CONTINUOUS OPERATION REQUIREMENT”), SUBJECT TO TEMPORARY CLOSURES OF UP TO THREE (3) MONTHS FOR DAMAGE, DESTRUCTION OR REMODELING, THEN AS LIQUIDATED DAMAGES TO LANDLORD, MINIMUM RENT SHALL BE PAYABLE AT TWO (2) TIMES THE AMOUNT SET FORTH IN THE BASIC LEASE PROVISIONS AND SECTION 4, AS IT IS INCREASED PURSUANT TO THE TERMS OF THIS LEASE, UNTIL SUCH TIME AS TENANT RECOMMENCES BUSINESS OPERATIONS THAT COMPLY WITH THE CONTINUOUS OPERATION REQUIREMENT WITHIN THE ENTIRE PREMISES.
-IN THE EVENT TENANT FAILS TO COMPLY WITH THE CONTINUOUS OPERATION REQUIREMENT, LANDLORD AND TENANT AGREE THAT, GIVEN THE INDUCEMENT AND CO-TENANCY PROVISIONS THAT MAY BE CONTAINED IN OTHER LEASES WITHIN THE SHOPPING CENTER AND THE NEGATIVE IMPACT ON LANDLORD’S ABILITY TO FINANCE, LEASE AND MARKET THE SHOPPING CENTER RESULTING FROM VACANT SPACE, IT WOULD BE IMPRACTICAL AND EXTREMELY DIFFICULT TO ESTIMATE THE ACTUAL DAMAGES TO BE SUFFERED BY LANDLORD AS A RESULT THEREOF AND THAT, UNDER THE CIRCUMSTANCES EXISTING AS OF THE DATE OF THIS LEASE, THE LIQUIDATED DAMAGES PROVIDED FOR IN THIS SECTION 8 REPRESENT A REASONABLE ESTIMATE OF THE DAMAGES WHICH LANDLORD WOULD INCUR AS A RESULT OF TENANT’S FAILURE TO COMPLY WITH THE CONTINUOUS OPERATION REQUIREMENT.
-THEREFORE, LANDLORD AND TENANT DO HEREBY AGREE THAT A REASONABLE ESTIMATE OF THE TOTAL NET DETRIMENT THAT LANDLORD WOULD SUFFER IN THE EVENT TENANT FAILS TO COMPLY WITH THE CONTINUOUS OPERATION REQUIREMENT IS AN AMOUNT EQUAL TO THE LIQUIDATED DAMAGES PROVIDED FOR IN THIS SECTION 8(c).
-SUCH AMOUNT SHALL BE THE FULL, AGREED AND LIQUIDATED DAMAGES FOR THE BREACH BY TENANT OF ITS FAILURE TO COMPLY WITH THE CONTINUOUS OPERATION REQUIREMENT.
-THE PAYMENT OF SUCH AMOUNT AS LIQUIDATED DAMAGES IS NOT INTENDED AS A FORFEITURE OR PENALTY, BUT IS INTENDED TO CONSTITUTE REASONABLE LIQUIDATED DAMAGES TO LANDLORD.
+Intentionally deleted.

 Tenant acknowledges that Landlord may grant, or may have previously granted, exclusive rights to other tenants at the Shopping Center and a material consideration to Landlord in entering into this Lease is Tenant's covenant to limit its use of the Premises to the permitted use of the Premises under Tenant's Trade Name as set forth above.
 The violation by Tenant of the exclusive rights granted to other tenant(s) of the Shopping Center will result in Landlord suffering irreparable harm and, therefore, in addition to the other rights and remedies available to Landlord under this Lease, Landlord may seek to enjoin Tenant's breach of this Section 8(d), and Tenant shall be liable for any and all damages incurred or sustained by Landlord to such other tenant(s) or occupant(s) whose exclusive use rights is or are breached by Tenant and/or any of the Tenant Parties (as defined in Section 9 below), and for the full amount of any and all other damages incurred or sustained by Landlord by reason thereof, notwithstanding any provision of this Lease to the contrary.
 In no event shall Landlord be liable to Tenant for any failure of other tenants or occupants in the Shopping Center to operate their business, or for any loss or damage that may be occasioned by or through the acts or omissions of other tenants or third parties.